To ignite the power of jazz arts education and transform lives by fostering self-expression, leadership, collaboration and diversity.

 The 2016-2017 season featured three productions of Message From Saturn in Yekaterinburg, Russia, Podgorica, Montenegro and at New York City’s Jazz at Lincoln Center in Manhattan.

-Since 2013, our New York-based youth programs serve 200 students annually including providing 500 hours of arts instruction for free to low income families.
+Since 2013, our New York-based youth programs serve over 200 students annually including providing 500 hours of arts instruction for free to low income families.

 Summer Jazz Arts Institute for teaching artists currently trains over 100 teaching artists locally, nationally and internationally through ongoing partnerships with Lehman and LaGuardia Colleges at City University of New York, as well as the Muse Machine in Dayton, Ohio and the U.S. Department of State.